skipcloud/skipcloud.github.io/_posts/2020-05-10-shell-startup-files.md

 ### interactive non-login files

-This shell is one you would usually find yourself in, when you're logged in and starting new shell sessions you get an `interactive non-login` session.
-This is the session where the `~/.bashrc` is read.
+When you're already logged in and you start a new shell session you get an `interactive non-login` session.
+This is the session where `~/.bashrc` is read.
 Side note for curious people like me, the `rc` in `bashrc` stands for "run command", you can have that fact for free.
-When you normally start your terminal you would get this sort of shell, or if you call `/bin/bash` without any arguments.
+You can also call `/bin/bash` without any arguments.

 ```
 $ /bin/bash   # already logged in but let's start a new shell